lelloc/doc-admin/content/processes-automation/access-control-lists.rst

 Working with tickets can become a bewildering task.
 Many options are given to process, or close tickets, even if they are not needed in the current state of a ticket or due to the role of the current agent.
 Hiding unneeded entries cleans up the menu bar and gets it easier to work with, hiding values from dynamic fields or next queues lowers chance of human error.

-OTRS uses Access Control Lists (ACL) to restrict agents and customer users on ticket options, allowing only correct and meaningful activities with a ticket.
-OTRS administrators can easily in the graphical interface generate ACLs to prevent ticket closure until meeting specific requirements, prevent tickets from being moved to queues before adding the defined information and much more.
+OTRS uses access control lists (ACL) to restrict agents and customer users on ticket options, allowing only correct and meaningful activities with a ticket.
+OTRS administrators can easily generate ACLs in the graphical interface to prevent ticket closure until meeting specific requirements, prevent tickets from being moved to queues before adding the defined information and much more.

 Use this screen to manage access control lists in the system.
 A fresh OTRS installation contains no access control lists by default.
 The access control lists management screen is available in the *Access Control Lists (ACL)* module of the *Processes & Automation* group.